SAIS-S2S-Technology/Roadmap/Roadmap.md

 Purpose: reach a maxmimum number of SAIS students, introduce them to current tech-policy issues and provide opportunities for students to develop a voice on technology

 * **Newsletter** -- feature news roundups, summaries of relevant papers and short guest-posts from students who want to share ideas that are longer than a tweet but shorter than a blog post.
 Published weekly and publicly accessible.
 * **Global Scope blog** -- provide documentation of DC's views on technology through briefings on the frequent tech-policy events in the DC think-tank circuit.
-Currently there is no streamlined, centralized, archical source on these events and we aim to change that.
+Currently there is no streamlined, centralized, archival source on these events.
+We aim to change that.
 * **Events and conferences** -- engage students in conversations with leaders in the technology and policy communities through a steady stream of events and conferences hosted at SAIS.

 ### Adaption

 Purpose:

-* **Distributed career guide** -- conduct in-depth interviews with SAIS alumni working in the technology sector and compile these interviews into a dedicated report that gives students a window into how they can lerverage the SAIS skill set for a career in tech.
+* **Distributed career guide** -- conduct in-depth interviews with SAIS alumni working in the technology sector and compile these interviews into a dedicated report opens a window into how SAIS students can lerverage their skill set for a career in technology.
-* **Computational Applications to Policy and Strategy (CAPS) workshop** -- hold
+* **Computational Applications to Policy and Strategy (CAPS) workshop** -- hold a semester-long weekly workshop centered

 ### Advancement